-I recently joined 50 people in a debate sponsored by Better Angels.
-The goal of Better Angels is to bring politically diverse people together in civic dialogue in order to depolarize US politics.
+I recently joined 50 people in a debate sponsored by Braver Angels.
+The goal of Braver Angels is to bring politically diverse people together in civic dialogue in order to depolarize US politics.
 This particular debate focused on Medicare for All.

 The debate followed parliamentary procedure.
 The rules were modified to exclude voting, or any activity that would determine winners, losers, and/or promote a specific truth.
 Rather, according to the organizers, the aim was to create a space for the collective search for truth, and in so doing, foster civility, communality and respect.
 Participants were asked to act in good faith and assume the same about others.

 In private pre-debate correspondence with the organizers, participants were required to identify with a political side.
 Half the attendees identified themselves as conservative, the other half liberal, but none of us were told who believed what.
 Participants took turns giving speeches defending and/or opposing Medicare for All.
 Healthcare is a highly personal issue for Americans, and I noticed my own emotions sway in response to alternating pro/con speeches.